 Key Takeaways

-Trade promotions can be an effective marketing and promotional tool for your franchise.
-Before getting started, check to ensure that you are allowed to run your proposed competition by reviewing your franchise operations manual and speaking with the franchisor (if required).
-Protect yourself and the franchise from liability and other legal problems by ensuring that you run the competition in accordance with a set of terms and conditions tailored to your business’ needs.
-If you have any questions or need assistance applying for a trade promotion permit for your franchise, get in touch with our specialist franchise lawyers on 1300 544 755.
+Trade promotions can be an effective marketing tool for your franchise.
+Before making plans, check the rules set out in your Operations Manual and speak with your Franchisor.
+Protect yourself and the franchise from liability, penalties and other legal concerns by running a fair trade promotion guided by your tailored terms and conditions.
+If you have any questions or need assistance applying for a trade promotion permit for your franchise, get in touch with LegalVision’s franchise lawyers on 1300 544 755 or fill out the form below.

 We appreciate your feedback – your submission has been successfully received.